xwmx/spotlight-actions/README.md

   - Put the system to sleep.
 - "Strip Clipboard Formatting"
   - Strip formatting from a string on the clipboard.
+- "Toggle Airport Wifi"
+  - Turn Airport on or off.

 Spotlight Actions are installed in `/Applications/Spotlight Actions`.